interactions-py/interactions.py/docs/events.rst

 Internal Events
 ~~~~~~~~~~~~~~~

-There are several different internal event:
+There are several different internal events:

+    - `on_ready`
     - `on_modal`